-The design process involves the entire school community - educators, students, parents, businesses and others - as we collectively define a visual and practical representation of the goals our community and schools can work toward to incorporate and ensure 21st century learning experiences for all students.
+The design process involved the entire school community - educators, students, parents, businesses and others - as we collectively defined a visual and practical representation of the goals our community and schools can work toward to incorporate and ensure 21st century learning experiences for all students.

 why a portrait of a graduate?